Admission requirementsPage address: http://www.mnsu.edu/admissions/firstyear/application/firstyearrequirements.html

 - Mathematics: 3 years.
 Requires two years of algebra and one year of geometry.

 - Science: 3 years.
 At least one course must be in a biological science and one in physical science.
 All courses should include laboratory experiences.
+Examples of appropriate courses are anatomy and physiology, biology, botany, zoology, astronomy, earth science, chemistry, physics, physical science and geology.

 - Social Studies: 3 years.
 At least one course or its equivalent in US history and one in geography are required.

 - World Language: 2 years of the same language.
+Any language, including American Sign Language (ASL) is acceptable.

 - World Culture or The Arts: 1 year.
 World Culture courses are non-language courses which teach about other cultures, provide a global perspective, and foster an understanding of other cultures.
 Appropriate art courses include music, drama, survey, and visual arts courses.